Patient education: Bacterial vaginosis (Beyond the Basics)

 ●BV increases the risk of becoming infected with and spreading HIV.

 ●BV increases the risk that a woman will become infected with genital herpes, gonorrhea, or chlamydia.
 (See "Patient education: Genital herpes (Beyond the Basics)" and "Patient education: Gonorrhea (Beyond the Basics)" and "Patient education: Chlamydia (Beyond the Basics)".)

 BACTERIAL VAGINOSIS TREATMENT

 Treatment of BV is usually recommended.
-There are two prescription medications used for the treatment of BV: metronidazole and clindamycin.
-Both medications can be taken in pill form by mouth, or with a gel or cream that is inserted inside the vagina.
+The two most common prescription medications used for the treatment of BV are metronidazole and clindamycin.
+Both medications need to be used for multiple days and can be taken in pill form by mouth, or with a gel or cream that is inserted inside the vagina.
 Oral medication may be more convenient, but causes more side effects.
+A single-dose medication that is taken by mouth, secnidazole, is also available; however, it is often more expensive and is not more effective than metronidazole or clindamycin.

 If symptoms improve after treatment, a follow up visit is not necessary.